Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures rose during the session, reaching into the 5350s.
+The S&P 500 futures attained an overnight peak 5803.25 as the opening bell approached, and then fell during the session into the 5740s, fluctuating narrowly thereafter.

 9:35 a.m.
 New York time